vancouver-ai-academy/vancouver-ai-academy.github.io/README.md

 ## Join Our Discord

-We do most of our communication here: https://discord.gg/Tcsq9AmM
+We do most of our communication here: [discoord](https://discord.gg/Tcsq9AmM)

 ## Our Approach

 We work on different big projects, hold teaching sessions, and organize networking events to support learning and connection.
+We organize most of our events at [meetup.com](https://www.meetup.com/ai_academy/)

 ## Learning Material
-Complete the weekly assignments, and on Discord share your work by summarizing your experience with the assignments in say 1-2 paragraphs every **Friday** and ask any questions that come up to get the most out of this course.

 | Topic   | Reading List | Quizzes |
 |--------|---------------|------------|